jantman/repostatus.org/gh_pages/lifecycle.md

 ## Real life application

-Understanbly many repositories will not strictly follow the lifecycle outlined here.
-When a few commits move a repo from *Suspended* to *Active* it is understandable that maintners might not want to make another commit just to move it to *WIP*.
+Understandably many repositories will not strictly follow the lifecycle outlined here.
+When a few commits move a repo from *Suspended* to *Active* it is understandable that maintainers might not want to make another commit just to move it to *WIP*.

 We fully understand that states as outlined here will be skipped.
 Therefore the lifecycle hopes to outline a way of thinking about the status of a repository and help choose an appropriate status.